ET sensitivity to the anisotropic Stochastic Gravitational Wave Background: Conclusions

-Beside this immediate rescaling, that can be done once the full noise cross-correlation matrix will be provided, the present work can be extended in a number of directions, for example by computing the ET response functions beyond the small frequency / short separation regime, so to quantify the sensitivity to other multipoles of the SWGB, or by computing the overlap between ET and other ground-based detectors (in particular, the 3G Cosmic Explorer \cite{Reitze:2019iox}), which will provide a longer beaseline for the measurements of the multipoles with $\ell \neq 0,\, 2 ,\, 4$.
+The present work can be extended in a number of directions, for example by computing the response functions beyond the small frequency / short separation regime, so to quantify the sensitivity to other multipoles of the SWGB, or by computing the overlap between ET and other ground-based detectors (in particular, the 3G Cosmic Explorer \cite{Reitze:2019iox}), which will provide a longer beaseline for the measurements of the multipoles with $\ell \neq 0,\, 2 ,\, 4$.
 We hope to come back to these analyses in a separate publication.

 .25cm